PatternsTechGit/PT_GithubRepos/README.md

 >
 > ![](images/34.png)
 >
 > :arrow_right: Project environment is created successfully!
+We can **create a repository for our backend-code** using the same step as above
 >
 -------------------------------------